-Project Design Features, Mitigation Level of Significance Potential Environmental Impact Measures, Standard Conditions After Mitigation the City's 65 dBA CNEL exterior noise level recommended for outdoor activity areas.
-Therefore, the proposed project would result in less than significant traffic noise impacts on the proposed play areas on the project site during Phases 1B, 1C, 2, and 3, and no mitigation is required.
+Defending Frankright Linner of Project Design Features, Mitigation Level of Significance Potential Environmental Impact Measures, Standard Conditions After Mitigation the City's 65 dBA CNEL exterior noise level recommended for outdoor activity areas.
+Therefore, the proposed project would result in less than significant traffic noise impacts on the proposed play areas on the project site during Phases 1B, 1C, 2, and 3, and no mitigation is required. and 5, and no infugation is required.
 Currently, the existing Preschool is licensed to accommodate 86 preschool children per day.
 However, the project applicant has indicated that no more than 30 students are on the playground at the same time because outdoor play is staggered.
-The maximum noise levels associated with 30 students playing in the temporary play area would be 64.25 dBA $L{e\alpha}$ and 75.55 dBA L{max} measured at 50 ft.
-The temporary play area would be approximately 1/7 ft from the nearest residences to the south.
+The maximum noise levels associated with 30 students playing in the temporary play area would be 64.25 dBA L{eq} and 75.55 dBA L {max} measured at 50 ft.
+The temporary play area would be approximately 147 ft from the nearest residences to the south.
 At this distance, the noise level would be reduced by 9 dBA from the noise level measured at 50 ft.
-This noise attenuation will reduce the maximum on-site play area noise to 55.25 dBA L {ag} and 66.55 dBA L {max} .
+This noise attenuation will reduce the maximum on-site play area noise to 55.25 dBA L{eq} and 66.55 dBA L{max} .
 The 66.55 dBA maximum noise level would not exceed the City's 75 dBA L{max} that is not to be exceeded at any time during the daytime hours for residential areas.
-In addition, the 55.25 dBA L {eq} noise level averaged over that 30-minute recess time period would not exceed the City's 60 dBA L{50} that is not to be exceeded for more than 15 minutes (but less than 30 minutes) in any hour during the daytime hours between 7:00 a.m. and 10:00 p.m.
-No mitigation is required.
+In addition, the 55.25 dBA L{eq} noise level averaged over that 30-minute recess time period would not exceed the City's 60 dBA L{50} that is not to be exceeded for more than 15 minutes (but less than 30 minutes) in any hour during the daytime hours between 7:00 a.m. and 10:00 p.m.
+No mitigation is required. p.m.
+100 mugadon is required.
 Off-Site Stationary Source Noise Impacts.
 Adjacent uses that could potentially be considered noise sources include the paved Salt Creek Trail and the Monarch Beach Golf Links golf course.
 However, noise levels from the Salt Creek Trail are below the City's